pdjr-signalk-plugins/ais-reporter/README.md

 **pdjr-ais-reporter** is a
 [Signal K](https://www.signalk.org/)
-plugin which reports position and static data for all recorded vessels to one or more specified UDP endpoints.
+plugin which reports position and static data for all active vessels to one or more UDP endpoints.
-The plugin can be used to send updates to online AIS consolidation services like
+The plugin can be used to send vessel updates to online AIS consolidation services like [MarineTraffic](https://www.marinetraffic.com).
-[MarineTraffic](https://www.marinetraffic.com).

-On a vessel with no AIS transceiver (but a working GPS) the plugin will publish fake AIS data for the 'self' vessel.
+On a vessel with no AIS transceiver (but a working GPS) the plugin will publish position and static data for the 'self' vessel.
-On a vessel with an AIS receiver data on all identified vessels will be uploaded to the specified endpoints.
+On a vessel with an AIS receiver data on all vessels known to Signal K will be uploaded to the specified endpoints.

 Reports are issued at a user configured rate giving some control over Ethernet data and bandwidth use.